JinchengLiang/DLproject/README.md

 ### main_output

-The outputs of the best model in our experience is in `main_output` directory.
+The outputs of the best model in our experience are in `main_output` directory.